About the LGBTQ Humanist Alliance

 While the death of DOMA has empowered the mainstream LGBTQ movement and its allies, there are various issues related to LGBTQ rights and social justice that demand attention.
 This includes social issues that disproportionately impact queer communities like health care deprivations, homelessness, violence against queer and trans people, and economic injustice.
 The LGBTQ Humanist Alliance is dedicated to realizing a more inclusive humanism that confronts these issues through education and direct action.

-Through this grassroots network, we work to advance the full social and civil equality of LGBTQ persons, and build relationships with other corresponding and allied communities.
+We pursue our mission by working together at the national level to build a thriving grassroots network of local affiliates devoted to compassionate activism.
+Through grassroots activism, we work to raise awareness, advance social progress of queer communities, and build relationships with other corresponding and allied communities.
 This grassroots effort also seeks to prepare projects at the national level to be executed at the local level in furtherance of our values and aspirations.